What goes in your bins and boxes

 For recycling plastics bottles, pots, tubs and trays, cans and aluminium foil.

-Please rise and squash your plastic containers, cans and foil.
+Please rinse and squash your plastic containers, cans and foil.
 The items you recycle must be empty.

 Plastic bags, flower pots.
 These are made from plastics that need specialist recycling.

 Bin collection days